 This person and his 4 other friends (Dieter Althans, Stefan Laschinger, Martin Abelmann and Udo Kolanczyk) booked a ride with us in early April 2008.
 Franz had to cancel the ride three days before the ride due to the injury he had in Cambodia.
 They wanted to use our conditions but always tried to break the contract.
-In addition, they had very bad attitude while they were riding, showing no respect to local people which in the long run will affect our relation with the local communities.
+In addition, they had a very bad attitude while they were riding, showing no respect to local people which in the long run will affect our relationship with the local communities.

 Solution: Just a polite apology!

 * Principle Project Manager at DHL IS Services (Europe) s.r.o.

 * Global Solutions Manager at DHL IT Services Europe (current position)

 This person and his 2 other friends booked a ride with us in early July 2009.
 We were kind enough not to require 300$US deposit as the booking was made with a short notice.
 They arrived in Hanoi on the 3rd of July and we have tried our best to contact him (phone, email) and he never showed up for the trip.
 As his post suggests he should be a sincere businessman but from our experience, he never delivers his words.
 Be careful when dealing with him.

 Solution: Pay the agreed 300$US deposit for the reservation of the bikes and the guide.